manubot/rootstock/SETUP.md

 You should be good to go now.
 A good first step is to modify `content/metadata.yaml` with the relevant information for your manuscript.

-# Merging upstream manubot-rootstock changes
+# Merging upstream rootstock changes

-This section will describe how to incorporate changes to manubot-rootstock that occurred since initializing your manuscript.
+This section will describe how to incorporate changes to rootstock that occurred since initializing your manuscript.
 You will want to do this if there are new enhancements or bugfixes that you want to incorporate.
 This process can be difficult, especially if conflicts have arisen, and is recommended only for advanced git users.